CoffeeBeer >> Double Shot Buzz >> Previous Coffee Columns >> Costas Coffee

 Did you check out this additional list?
 I think you have the beginnings of an animated cartoon highlighting the greatest hits of the asteroid belt.
 A panoramic view of space.
 Periodically a rock comes hurtling toward you with a soundtrack featuring passages from Finnegan's Wake or a snippet of 'ah - ah - ah- ah - stayin' alive, stayin' alive'.
 (I'd pray that the Bee Gees asteroid makes a faster transit.)

-Do you think Phil Spector the most infamous real person in the list?
+Do you think Phil Spector is the most infamous real person in the list?
 If he was actually convicted of murder, would they revoke his asteroid, the way they take away Olympic medals?